theolivenbaum/resin/README.md

 Resin is a

 - vector database where the key is a 64-bit vector that may or may not translate into a string  (it's up to you) and the payload is a list of Int64's.
 What the payload translates into is also your choice.
+I've chosen documents.
 - remote execution node that stores lists of Int64's where the key is either a Int64 or a query expression.
 Each node in the expression tree defines either an AND, OR or NOT set operation.

+The main culprit is [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs).
+With it you can define a 64-bit wide vector space containing anything that is willing to be constrained by it.

 One application of such an architecture is a language model framework.
 Another is a string database.
 But what can you do with those?